Formation of Light-Emitting Defects in Ag-based Memristors: Conclusion

-\textbf{Acknowledgements} This work has been partially funded by the R\'egion Bourgogne Franche-Comt\'e, the European Regional Development Fund (FEDER-FSE Bourgogne Franche-Comt\'e 2021/2027), the French Agence Nationale de la Recherche (ANR-25-CE24-7328 POMMARD), the EIPHI Graduate School (ANR-17-EURE-0002), and Nicolaus Copernicus University Center of Excellence (03.01.00000810).
-Device fabrication and characterization were performed at the technological platforms ARCEN Carnot and SMARTLIGHT with the support of the French Agence Nationale de la Recherche under program Investment for the Future (ANR-21-ESRE-0040), the CNRS, and the French RENATECH + network.
+\textbf{Acknowledgements} We thank Erik Dujardin and Phong Nguyen for fruitfull discussions.
+This work has been partially funded by the Région Bourgogne Franche-Comté throught theh ATRACT program, the European Regional Development Fund (FEDER-FSE Bourgogne Franche-Comté 2021/2027), the French Agence Nationale de la Recherche (ANR-25-CE24-7328 POMMARD), the EIPHI Graduate School (ANR-17-EURE-0002), and Nicolaus Copernicus University Center of Excellence (03.01.00000810).
+Device fabrication and characterization were performed at the technological platforms ARCEN Carnot and SMARTLIGHT with the support of the French Agence Nationale de la Recherche under program Investment for the Future (ANR-21-ESRE-0040), the CNRS, and the French RENATECH+ network.